javanthropus/io-like/README.md

 # IO::Like - in the Likeness of IO

-A module which provides the functionality of an IO object to any including class which provides a couple of simple methods.
+An abstract class which provides the functionality of an IO object to any descendent class which provides a couple of simple methods.

 ## LINKS